 one another –

-Paul is not talking to pastors only but also to the Colossian Church as a
+Paul is not talking to pastors but to the Colossian Church as a

-whole, saying to the assembly that they were called not just to evangelize the
+whole, saying that they were called not just to evangelize the

 world, but also to edify one another.
 We all know that the pastor is called to

-same time edify one another.
+same time we edify one another.
 We can open the hymnbook and sing songs that have

 been written before us, or we can write our own and become psalmists if that

-is how God has graced our ministry.
-We know there is music in heaven, and
+is how God has blessed us.
+We know there is music in heaven.
+God has blessed us with

 appear to enjoy music, or perhaps they are just imitating us, but none of them